apache/pulsar/site2/website/versioned_docs/version-2.4.0/security-kerberos.md

 bookkeeperClientAuthenticationPlugin=org.apache.bookkeeper.sasl.SASLClientProviderFactory
 ```

-In this setting, `SASLClientProviderFactory` will create a BookKeeper SASL client in Broker, and Broker use created SASL client to authenticate with a Bookie node.
+In this setting, `SASLClientProviderFactory` creates a BookKeeper SASL client in a Broker, and the Broker uses the created SASL client to authenticate with a Bookie node.

 And add a section of `BookKeeper` configurations in the `pulsar_jaas.conf` that used by Pulsar Broker: